Keelan-Reilly/low_latency_market_parser/README.md

 # Ultra-Low-Latency FPGA Trading Interface

 This project is a small, end-to-end trading system built on FPGA hardware.
-It takes in a market-data feed, parses it, applies a simple trading rule, and sends out a decision in under 200 nanoseconds.
+It takes in a market-data feed, parses it, applies a simple trading rule, and sends out a decision in ~152 ns (38 cycles) from igress to output at 250 MHZ.
 It demonstrates how FPGA pipelines can be used for ultra-low-latency decision-making in a realistic market-data processing workflow.

 Pipeline: